jimhigson/oboe.js-dissertation/main/main.md

 would be seen in an OO model, they are inherently unaddressable.

-Although not following an established object-oriented metamodel, the high-level componentisation hasn't departed very far from how it would be split following that style and OO design patterns have influenced the layout considerably.
+Although not following an established object-oriented metamodel, the high-level componentisation hasn't departed very far from how the project might be divided following that style and OO design patterns have influenced the layout considerably.
 If we wished to think in terms of the OO paradigm we might say that values trapped inside closures are private attributes and that the handlers registered on the event bus are public